deislabs/bindle/docs/webassembly.md

 ## Overview

-This document explains how the concept of beaming in the Stargazer/Tianyan platform works with the concept of bindles and parcels, and how the two can be combined to create _aggregate applications_ - applications that behave like a single program, though they are comprised of pieces that execute in separate runtimes.
+This document explains how we can combine nanoprocesses, Tianyan beaming, and bindles as ways to represent, store, and deploy _aggregate applications._

+An aggregate application is an set of programs (modules) that together behave as a cohesive individual program, though they are comprised of separate binaries that each runs in its own runtime.
 Sometimes these runtimes may execute on the same host, and other times the runtimes may be spread across multiple hosts.

 When it comes to Bindle storage, the basic idea is that an aggregated application is stored as a single bindle with multiple parcels.
 The parcels contain the WebAssembly modules that compose that application.
 Parcels may also store additional data used by these aggregated applications.
+Not all of the parcels on a bindle are required.
+For example, a single bindle may represent multiple different configurations for running the same app.
+This document explains how groups and features are used to choose which modules will be used in a specific instance of an application.

 The bindle describes not just all the necessary parts of an aggregated application, but all the possible parts.
 So an application may require one parcel, and have another optional parcel.
 Or it may require one of several parcels.
 This configuration could (in theory) get even more complicated, where if one particular optional parcel is selected, than another parcel of a set of parcels must also be selected, and so on.
 The examples later in this document illustrate such cases.

 Regardless of the complexity of the selection, the end result is that the runtime selects the set of parcels that it needs to successfully run the application in its given context.

+This document explains how a particular runtime should perform in order to use bindles for an aggregate application.
 For its part, the runtime performs the following functions:

 - It accepts a request to execute an application
 - It fetches the application description from a bindle server.
 The description is stored in the form of a bindle invoice.
 - Upon examining the invoice, it determines which set of parcels it needs in order to execute the aggregate application
+    - This may involve input by a user or other external agent (e.g. CI)
 - Importantly, it also determines _where_ these parcels will be run.
 It need not be the case that all parcels run on the same host.
 - Once such decisions are made, the runtime executes the aggregate application
 - During execution, the runtime is responsible for delegating user interactions.
 (This may mean running a UI, or may mean determining what does run the UI)
 - Finally, when the aggregate application hits its stopping condition (program completes, user exits, fatal error, etc), it is the runtime's job to clean up

-The focus of this document is not the details of how the runtime performs these.
-Instead, the document focuses on how the runtime makes the decisions about how to fetch and load the constituent parts of an aggregated application.
-That is, this document describes how an application is described as a bindle, and how a Stargazer runtime should interpret the information in that bindle.
+This document focuses on how the runtime makes decisions about how to fetch and load the constituent parts of an aggregated application.
+That is, this document explains how an application is described as a bindle, and how a Stargazer runtime should interpret the information in that bindle.

+## Stargazer Application Structure: Wasm, Tianyan, Nanoprocesses, and Bindle

+We use the term "Stargazer Application" to describe aggregate Wasm applications written according to a specified model.
+While this document does not describe the model in detail, it outlines the main features.

+This discussion is oriented around WebAssembly applications that can execute in environments in and beyond the browser.
+Edge, datacenter, Kubernetes, Nomad, and CLI runtimes are all considered "in bounds."

+*Tianyan:* Tianyan is a runtime that selects and executes modules in an aggregate application.
+It can distribute the execution of these modules over a variety of runtimes, and orchestrate their communication.
+For example, it may take a three-part application, Tianyan may choose to execute two modules locally, and the third in the cloud.

+*Beaming:* This term refers to the Tianyan process of sending a module or module reference to another trusted Tianyan runtime to execute the module on its behalf.

+*Nanoprocesses:* We used to refer to this as "tianyan" as well, but have since adopted the language used by BCA.
+We believe our usage of the term is the same as BCAs: A nanoprocess is a Wasm module that can execute on its own, but communicate to other Wasm modules via the component architecture (Module Linking, Interface Types) and WASI (IO Streams, IO Arrays).

+*Bindle:* In this context, we use Bindle as a _specific part_ of the overall Stargazer architecture.
+To that end, we do not talk about any potential general applications of Bindle, just the specific application of Bindle to Stargazer.

+The Stargazer model says, essentially, that Stargazer Applications are organized into Nanoprocesses.
+The developer tooling captures possible configurations of a Stargazer Application into a bindle, where each modules is represented as a parcel.
+A Tianyan-capable runtime reads the bindle invoice, constructs an appropriate representation of the application, and orchestrates its execution as one or more nanoprocesses running on one or more trusted hosts.

+In this document, we will walk through multiple examples of how Stargazer Applications are described, structured,constructed, read, and executed.

+> A core principle of Bindle is that all members of a package must be referenced as parcels.
+> In this model, there is no "runtime dependency resolution" in the sense where a nondeterministic process must resolve an identifier to an external package.
+> Parcels are referenced by SHA and signed cryptographically.
+> Only the parcels attached to an invoice may be used to construct the application.
+> Groups and features may be used to swap implementations or toggle features.
+> But this resolution process is intrinsic: Only parcels on the invoice are used in constructing the application.
+> For this reason, an application never includes parts that the invoice signer did not explicitly attest.

-The following example describe the aggregated application bindle, and show increasingly complicated models of applications.
+The following example describe a Stargazer Application bindle.
+We will begin with this base application and show increasingly complicated models of applications.

 ## Example 1: A one-piece aggregate application

 There is no requirement that an aggregate application has more than one WebAssembly module.
 Given this, we can start with a simple example.

 In this example, a single module runs as a simple program that prints the plain text output "Hello World"